 However, the story behind testosterone is a little bit more complex and worth discovering.
 Free testosterone is usually the one that provides all the benefits when it comes to sex drive, muscle gains, and better cognition.

-Dive into this article to learn more about testosterone fractions, how to test your testosterone levels, and boost your free T.
+Dive into this article to learn more about testosterone fractions, how to test your testosterone levels, and how to increase free testosterone.

 If you do a testosterone blood test, you're usually getting the total testosterone levels circulating through your bloodstream.
 Total testosterone is the sum of protein-bound testosterone and free testosterone.

 Believe it or not, free testosterone only makes up about 1-2% of your total testosterone levels.
-This substance is freely circulating through your body and it can be easily absorbed by tissues to produce chemical reactions.
+This substance is freely moving throughout your body, and tissues can easily absorb it to cause chemical reactions.

 Protein-bound testosterone makes up about 98% of your total testosterone.
 It splits into two categories: albumin-bound testosterone and SHBG-testosterone.
 SHBG stands for sex hormone-binding globulin.
 It's a substance that attaches to testosterone, making it unavailable for organs and tissues to absorb.